crazybilly/machinelearning/README.md

     accel_forearm_y + accel_forearm_z + magnet_forearm_x + magnet_forearm_y +
     magnet_forearm_z, data = trainingsegment)`

-The model reported a 99% accuracy on the training data as well as on the validation data, using  52 variables.
+The model predicted 99% of the training data accurately, and performed just as well on the validation data, using 52 variables.
 The figure below illustrates the importance of each.

 ![plot of chunk unnamed-chunk-4](figure/unnamed-chunk-4-1.png)

-Further detail is available in the `model.R` script.
+Further detail about model creation is available in the `model.R` script.

 ## Cross Validation

-In order to further validate my model, I tested it with 10-fold cross validation.
+In order to further validate my model, I tested it with 10-fold cross validation, creating 10 folds and testing the model's accuracy on each fold.

 The overall prediction rate for each fold was over 99%, with an average accuracy of 99.903% and an average Kappa of 99.877%--see the plot below showing accuracy on the y axis (note that the y axis scale starts at 90%).